Branch-and-bound for integer D-Optimality with fast local search and variable-bound tightening: Numerical Experiments

-The algorithms proposed were coded in Julia v.1.9.0.
-To solve the convex relaxations \ref{cont_rel} and \ref{gamma_bound}, we apply Knitro using the Julia package Knitro v0.13.2 using \texttt{CONVEX = true}, \texttt{FEASTOL} = $10^{-9}$ (feasibility tolerance), \texttt{OPTTOL} = $10^{-9}$ (optimality tolerance), \texttt{ALGORITHM = 1} (Interior/Direct algorithm), \texttt{HESSOPT = 3} (Knitro computes a (dense) quasi-Newton SR1 Hessian), \texttt{BAR\_FEASIBLE = 1} (Iterates must satisfy inequality constraints once they become sufficiently feasible ), \texttt{MAXIT = 1000} (maximum number of iterations before termination).
+The algorithms proposed were coded in Julia v.1.10.0.
+To solve the convex relaxations \ref{cont_rel} and \ref{gamma_bound}\,, we employed Knitro 14.0.0 (Julia wrapper Knitro v0.14.2), using \texttt{CONVEX = true}, for the $\Gamma$-bound \texttt{FEASTOL} = $10^{-9}$ (feasibility tolerance), \texttt{OPTTOL} = $10^{-9}$ (optimality tolerance) and for the natural bound we set \texttt{FEASTOL} = $5\cdot 10^{-7}$ (feasibility tolerance), \texttt{OPTTOL} = $5\cdot 10^{-7}$ (optimality tolerance) , \texttt{ALGORITHM = 1} (Interior/Direct algorithm), \texttt{HESSOPT = 3} (Knitro computes a (dense) quasi-Newton SR1 Hessian).
+We prefer the strict tolerance of $10^{-9}$ that used in computing the $\Gamma$ bound, so as to increase the chance of identifying an integer solution; but for computing the natural bound, Knitro was not able to consistently converge at such a strict tolerance, so we relaxed this to $5\cdot 10^{-7}$.

 To solve \ref{prob}, we employ the B\&B algorithm in Juniper \cite{juniper} (using the \texttt{StrongPseudoCost} branching rule, and $10^{-5}$ as the tolerance to consider a value as integer).
-We ran the experiments on a 16-core machine (running Windows Server 2016 Standard): two Intel Xeon CPU E5-2667 v4 processors running at 3.20GHz, with 8 cores each, and 128 GB of memory.
+We ran our experiments on `zebratoo', a 32-core machine (running Windows Server 2022 Standard): two Intel Xeon Gold 6444Y processors running at 3.60GHz, with 16 cores each, and 128 GB of memory.

 Next, we separate our numerical results into the binary case and the integer case.
-The elapsed time limit to solve each instance in both cases was 5 hours.
+The elapsed-time limit to solve each instance in both cases was 5 hours.